JanssenProject/jans/docs/user/using-jans-cli/im/im-authentication-method.md

 # Default Authentication Method

+> Prerequisite: Know how to use the Janssen CLI in [interactive mode](im-index.md)

 Sometimes It's getting hard to change **Default Authentication Method** from a web browser if you can't log in using the web interface.
 Here Janssen CLI is going to help you a lot.

 ![default-auth](../../../assets/user/using-jans-cli/images/image-im-default-auth-03042021.png)